Aaron98990/ways-of-the-game/advantage.md

 The whistle stops play; not an offense or assistant referee's flag.
 Advantage is why referees delay their whistle.
 - [Example](https://www.facebook.com/reel/4281008475452778)

-Just because a team maintains possession of the ball (e.g. the ball is played away from goal) or takes a shot at goal (e.g. foul causes player to be off balance) does not necessarily mean that the advantaage ensued.
+Just because a team maintains possession of the ball (e.g. the ball is played away from goal) or takes a shot at goal (e.g. foul causes player to be off balance) does not necessarily mean that the advantage ensued.
 But In higher levels of the game, not stopping the flow of the game is important to players so although it looks like advantage did not ensue, the players prefer it. **Don't make it complicated: If anyone from the team of the offended player wants the free kick rather than advantage, the referee should stop play.**
 - [The foul should of been brought back as advantage never materializes - they lose possession immediately.](https://youtu.be/5OJfbYQtKtk?t=4745)
 - [The foul should of been brought back as advantage never materializes - the ball goes away from goal.](https://youtu.be/xqQqe-LwWXc?t=866)

-**If there is an injury due to an offense which the referee did not stop play for advantage, the referee should stop play when the offended player's team loses possession rather than having their team play short due to no fault of their own or during a nuetral opportunity where no promising attack.**
+**If there is an injury due to an offense which the referee did not stop play for advantage, the referee should stop play when the offended player's team loses possession rather than having their team play short due to no fault of their own or during a neutral opportunity where no promising attack.**
 - [The referee should stop play when the offending team gained possession.](https://youtu.be/eFxYX4x1za0?feature=shared&t=790)

 Advantage can be applied not just to fouls but to any offense in the Laws of the Game that is made when the ball is in play.